 Understanding French life is a lifelong journey of mine.
-I’ve been in love with all things français since that very first French class in grade 4.
+I’ve been in love with all things français since my very first French class in grade 4.
 While everyone dreaded going, I’d cling to my desk to hear my teacher just speak.
-French just has to be one of the most beautiful languages out there.
+French just has to be one of the most beautiful languages there is.

-On my most recent travels to Paris, I devoted myself to finding quintessential Parisian charm and immersing in true Parisian living.
+On my most recent travels to Paris, I devoted myself to finding quintessential Parisian charm and immersing in true local living.
 Our studio apartment was in the 5th arrondissement, and in the heart of the Latin Quarter.
-It couldn’t have been more perfect.
-In a village of small winding roads, our apartment was off Boulevard Saint Marcel, and our entrance just steps to sweet-smelling boulangeries on every corner.
+I rented from a lovely, older Parisienne couple who spoke little English and gave me an opportunity to practise my français!
+It all couldn’t have been more perfect.
+Like a village of small winding roads, our apartment was off Boulevard Saint Marcel, and our entrance just steps to sweet-smelling boulangeries on every corner.
 Each morning, I would open our balcony doors to take this all in and each night stumble back home into this very quaint and local neighbourhood.

 If you’re in Paris for a week or longer, renting an apartment is your cheapest bet.
 You can pack your lunches or cook for dinner. €500 can land you a decent place for a week while hotels will set you back at least €100 a night.
 Renting a flat also gets you off the tourist grid into local neighbourhoods like this one!